 Some colleges have specifically focused their efforts on potential male students, seeking to boost their male student population by adding and enhancing programs in which males tend to enroll.
 For example, Randolph Community College

-officials believe some of the surge in male enrollment may be due to their recent unveiling of a new training center for the college’s automotive systems technology and auto body repair programs.
+officials believe some of the surges in male enrollment may be due to their recent unveiling of a new training center for the college’s automotive systems technology and auto body repair programs.

 Females Still Outnumber Males